What is Spatial?

 How does Spatial work?

-Now that you have a Space; a different computer is recommended to run Spatial Studio — if you plan on creating content.
+Now that you have a Space; a different computer is required to run Spatial Studio — if you plan on creating content.
 Spatial Studio and Spatial Reality can't run on the same computer.

 Your iOS device can be used to run Spatial Control — your main tool to control playback, manage your account and set up your Spaces.